-Akhila Boda is a rising junior at MECHS.
+Akhila Boda is a senior at MECHS.
 She has a strong passion for STEAM and bridging the gap of gender inequality.
 Akhila the president of MIT Girl Up Club (a United Nations Foundation Campaign) and over the past two years, they’ve hosted many fundraisers to raise money for girls in Malawi and Liberia to get an education.
 Through Girl Up, Akhila has learned what it takes to use my voice for supporting other girls.
 In addition, she been recognized as an NCWIT Awardee for the past two years.
 In 2016, Sankara Eye Foundation (SEF) sparked an interest in her and she came up with a way that she could host a fundraiser for curable blindness.
 First, Akhila made a page on Sankara Eye Foundation’s main website and started sending the link to my community which allowed them to donate money to my page.
 She sold curry leaf plants and the money that she received from my sales were donated directly to SEF.
 Today, Akhila has raised over $1500 to support 50 eye surgeries free of cost, eliminating blindness in India.

-Shrudhii Kundu is 15 years old and a sophomore at Lakeland High School in Westchester, New York.
+Shrudhii Kundu is 15 years old and a senior at Lakeland High School in Westchester, New York.
 Her interests vary from dabbling in coding, researching nanoscience, experimenting with colors in Art and reading.
 Her passions include dancing and she loves to experiment with different dance forms.
 As part of her school’s Science Research program, she is studying nanotechnology and how it can be used in to benefit society.
 As part of the ThinkSTEAM program for the past year, she has taken part in many workshops, including the Synthetic Biology Workshop with Columbia’s iGEM team, the Engineering Workshop with Columbia’s SWE, their Makerfaire Workshop at Barnes & Nobles, and many more.

-Caroline Pope is a 14-year-old freshman at Fox Lane High School in Bedford.
+Caroline Pope is a 14-year-old sophomore at Fox Lane High School in Bedford.
 She was in the first group of students who completed three years of Project Lead the Way in middle school where she built robots using Vex Robotics and programed their movements in RobotC.
 Based on her eighth grade essay and love of animals and marine life, Caroline was selected in the first round for the PNW BOCES Marine Biology field trip to Key Largo, where she studied the effects of sunscreen and other manmade product on the coral reefs.
 In fourth grade, she was selected to be part of the IBM Science Saturdays at the Thomas Watson Research Center, where she had an opportunity to meet with engineers from IBM and perform different experiments in each person’s specialty.
 Outside of school, Caroline enjoys puzzles, swimming with her mom, and horseback riding in the English Style.
 After eight years as a camper, Caroline was a Councilor In Training at Camp Kiwi this summer.
 In eighth grade, she started babysitting for a three-year-old and a three-month-old.